mirdhyn/terraform-provider-git/README.md

 ## Data Sources

+### git_repository

 ### git_file

 # License

+Licensed under the Apache License, Version 2.0.\
-Apache2 - See the included LICENSE file for more details.
+See the included LICENSE file for more details.